 This latter facility is particularly useful for family graves.

 There are other instances where a larger number of individuals appear to be buried in a communal grave, usually what might be described as a 'Paupers Grave'.

 Mike Hardcastle has photographed the gravestones (several thousand) at Edgerton in order to make the Memorial Inscriptions available.
 Where the inscriptions are difficult to read in the photograph he has added a transcription.

 Whilst Mike retains the copyright to these photographs he has given the Society copies together with licence to publish them for the benefit of Family History Researchers.

-The images are currently being loaded onto the Society database.
+The images are now in the Society database.
 The Research team is currently able to provide copies whilst a programme is being developed which will enable Root Cellar visitors to search the image files, using similar criteria to that used for the burial records.

-NB: for copyright reasons, photographs of Monumental Inscription Images on Root Cellar computer screens is not allowed.
+NB: for copyright reasons, the photographing of Monumental Inscription Images on Root Cellar computer screens is not allowed.